hkust-smartcar/tutorials/software/md/0a_arm_jlink_setup.md

 - Goto [C/C++ Build : Discovery Options]
   - Tools: [Cross G++ Compiler]

   - Check [Automate discovery of paths and symbols]

+    - Ignore the warning "this discovery method is deprecated" if any (This warning will appear if you are using Oxygen)

   - Discovery profile: [Managed Build System - ...]

   - Compiler invocation command : `arm-none-eabi-g++`

   - Append ` –std=gnu++11` to Compiler invocation argument

   - If you can's see the options, make the window full screen

     ![3.4.2](https://raw.githubusercontent.com/mcreng/SmartCarSWTutorial18/master/img/eclipse/3.4.2.PNG)